vumaasha/Atlas/data_collection/README.md

 ### Creating the json

-When you run the crawler, each crawler creates a `data.json` file that contains product information associated with each image.
-To cummulate the data.json files and split the data into Train, Validate and Test, run the script `generate_split_json.py` with
+When you run the crawler, each crawler creates a `data.json` file for each category that contains product information associated with each image.
+To cummulate the data.json files into a single file named `atlas_dataset.json` and split the data into Train, Validate and Test to train the [product_categorization model](https://github.com/vumaasha/Atlas/blob/master/models/product_categorization/README.md), run the script `generate_split_json.py` with

 `python generate_split_json.py`

-This will inturn create a json file called `atlas_dataset.json`.
-More details about the structure of this file can be found [here](https://github.com/vumaasha/Atlas/tree/master/dataset#3-source-code---overview).
+This will create a json file called `atlas_dataset.json`.
+More details about the structure of the `atlas_dataset.json` file can be found [here](https://github.com/vumaasha/Atlas/tree/master/dataset#3-source-code---overview).

 ***